rabstolaf/bwsys/06_golden-node-configuration.md

 * `$ sudo mount -av` &mdash; this will mount everything `/etc/fstab` and tell you what it did
 * You might have to log out and log back in to your golden node for this mounting to take effect
 * Test if it worked by creating a file in your `/home` directory on your headnode and check if the file is there in `/home` directory on the Golden Node
 * `/home` contains all of the user directories.
-To have a syncronized user directory amongst all of our machines `/home` should generally be mounted and accessable amongst all machines in a cluster.
+To have a syncronized user directory amongst all of our machines, `/home` should generally be mounted and accessable amongst all the machines in a cluster.
-* You will utilize your mounted `/opt` directory later with OpenMPI configuration
+* You will utilize your mounted `/opt` directory later with OpenMPI configuration.

 ## 4. NTP